mountainMath/cansim/README.md

 ### Caching

 Many of the data tables available in Statistics Canada's data repository are quite large in size.
 After downloading tables, the `cansim` package will cache data in a temporary directory for the duration of the current R session.
 This reduces unnecessary waiting when recompiling code.
-Users can set up a persistent cache location that will exist across sessions by defining an explicit cache path.
-This is as simple as adding `options(cache_path="your_cache_path")` to your .Rprofile file.
 To force a refresh of the data, pass the `refresh=TRUE` option in the function call.

 ### Bilingual